Alexander Semionov: Biography

 Alexander Semionov was born in Torzhok, Tver Oblast, Russia.
 In the mid-1930s his family moved to Leningrad.
 Having abilities to draw from the early age, Semionov entered Tavricheskaya Art School, where he studied under Alexander Gromov, Semion Bootler, Victor Oreshnikov, Vladimir Levitsky and Mariam Aslamazian.

 In 1940 Semionov graduated from Tavricheskaya Art School.
 In 1940–1941 he worked as copyist at the LenIzo Leningrad Art Centre.
 In the Russian Museum he painted copies from works of Ivan Shishkin, Ilya Repin an Isaak Levitan.

 In 1941, Semionov went to the front as a volunteer, passing through all the trials of wartime from beginning to end.
 After that he returned to work in LenIzo as a painter, gradually restoring and improving his professional skills.
 He painted from life in such picturesque suburbs of Leningrad as Rozhdestvenno, Wyra, Daymische (for example Summer Day, of 1951), where from the late 1940s to the early 1950s settled Leningrad artists Piotr Buchkin, Nikolai Timkov, Yuri Podlaski, George Tatarnikov, and other artists.

 Since 1954, Semionov started to show his work on the exhibitions of Leningrad artists.
 These were sketches brought back from trips to the Ural and Altai: Altai Province.
 Cherga Area, Altai Mountains.
 Charga Area, Altai Province.
 Shebalino District, and Altai.
 At the Seshinsky Pass (all 1954), Blacksmith workshop (1956), At the Chusovoy Plant, Rolling workshop (both 1957), and others.
 In these sketches traced the taste and great abilities of the artist to plein air painting, his ability for composition, for quickly grasp and transferring the lighting on canvas.

 In 1957, Semionov was admitted to the Leningrad branch of Union of Artists of Russian Federation.
 In the same year as one of the leading painters of Leningrad, Semionov participated in the All-Union Art Exhibition in Moscow dedicated to the 40th anniversary of the October Revolution.

 Early successes encouraged Semionov to further creative exploration, establishing the main theme of creativity specific to his temperament and painterly talent.
 Since the late 1950s it became the urban landscape, a favorite theme – streets, bridges, and embankments of Leningrad.
 Semionov embodied it in countless sketches and paintings, and made a significant contribution to the contemporary iconography of Leningrad.
-Among his works shown at the exhibitions were A Rainy Day (1958), After the Rain (1960), Rainy day in Summer Garden (1961), Leningrad in the morning (1969), The Moyka River, Isaaсievskaya Square, Leningrad.
+Among his works shown at the exhibitions were A Rainy Day (1958), After the Rain (1960), Rainy day in Summer Garden (1961), Leningrad in the morning (1969), The Moyka River, Isaacievskaya Square, Leningrad.
 Winter motive (all 1961), Winter Park" (1961), On the Neva River (1964), The Leningrad and A Field of Mars (both 1975), Kirovskiy Prospect (1965), The Leningrad (1967), Furmanov Street in Leningrad (1976), and others.